FvnctionHQ/m5stack-nes/README.md

 # M5Stack NES

-A NES emulator with support for M5Stack Faces and SD card.
+A NES emulator for esp32 board with support for M5Stack Faces and SD card.

 ## Current limitations